Frankonly/DataMining/README.md

 # DataMining
-### This hub is used for a community detection project of summer school in NUS.
+### This hub is created for a community detection project of summer school in NUS.
+Now it is used for data mining
+There are two main categories：community detection and decision tree.

+------origin readme------
 Part of ipynb code is provided by professor Kal.

 Thanks for professor Leong, professor Kal and other three team members.